MetaMask/mobile-wallet-protocol/docs/01-architecture.md

 -   **Location:** Lives inside the web-based or react-native decentralized application (dApp).
 -   **Responsibilities:**
-    -   Initiates new connection requests.
+    -   Initiates new connection requests, specifying a desired connection `mode` (`trusted` or `untrusted`).
-    -   Generates a `SessionRequest` to be displayed as a QR code or deeplinked.
+    -   Generates a `SessionRequest` to be displayed as a QR code or deeplink.
     -   Manages the dApp's side of the cryptographic handshake.
-    -   Handles OTP (One-Time Password) verification submitted by the user.
+    -   Handles One-Time Password (OTP) verification when in `untrusted` mode.
     -   Encrypts outgoing requests and decrypts incoming responses from the wallet.

 ### 2. Wallet Client (`@metamask/mobile-wallet-protocol-wallet-client`)

 -   **Location:** Lives inside the Metamask mobile wallet application.
 -   **Responsibilities:**
-    -   Parses a `SessionRequest` (from a scanned QR code or from deeplink).
+    -   Parses a `SessionRequest` and routes logic based on the specified `mode`.
-    -   Generates a secret OTP to be displayed to the user.
+    -   Generates and displays a secret OTP to the user when in `untrusted` mode.
     -   Manages the wallet's side of the cryptographic handshake.
     -   Encrypts outgoing responses and decrypts incoming requests from the dApp.
     -   Presents requests to the user for approval or rejection.